Visualizing Developer Download Counts

 My base goal was to write an application which visualizes the number of downloads that open source packages have.
 Although people tend to tell you that these numbers are worthless (this number can be easily inflated due to things like CI builds), it is still very useful for seeing which of your packages are the most popular when viewed relatively.
 This simple statistic enables me to focus my efforts on packages I may not be thinking about, as I know where most of my users spend their time.
 Of course there's more to it though; it would be a lie to say that this does not also provide a small amount of pride when seeing a package being used by hundreds, or even thousands, of people.

 Although it's possible to browse web interfaces to view the download counts for a specific package, I have wanted to be able to aggregate this data in a single place.
-I personally have packages on Hex.pm, npmjs.org and more recently crates.io (which I appear to be unable to link to directly).
+I personally have packages on Hex.pm, npmjs.org and more recently crates.io.
 Each of these services provides an API to retrieve your project downloads, and so what I've really wanted is a place to see all of this at once.
 I considered a web service, but as that requires infrastructure costs.
 I have avoided costs initially as there may be no traction, and I don't want to end up supporting something without revenue.
 Going for a mobile app seemed a good idea; it's free to run (as all API interaction comes from the users device), and any revenue it brings can potentially fund a small web API that offers the same features and more in the future.

 The application itself is extremely simple in terms of UI; I didn't have much time to sink into this project (it already took around a month of side work due to learning Flutter).
 The UI it offers is pretty straightforward, because I didn't feel the need for anything flashy with something so simple: